bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Only prolong realistic presence transitions on enter, not exit.
 * Delay cubes for presence transition exit.
 Need to first calculate presence exit transition times.
 * Don't bother with timing transitions in mobile.
-* Don't stagger opacity transitions.
+* Don't stagger opacity transitions for cubes.

 # Performance TODO:
 * Performance.
 (Redux.)